 Robert published four editions of the manual before his death in 1923, the last being the thoroughly revised and expanded Fourth Edition published as Robert's Rules of Order Revised in May 1915.

-Launched at National Association of Parliamentarians (NAP) Virtual Training Conference in August 2020, the 12th edition of Robert’s Rules of Order Newly Revised (RONR) is the current edition.
+Launched at the National Association of Parliamentarians (NAP) Virtual Training Conference in August 2020, the 12th edition of Robert’s Rules of Order Newly Revised (RONR) is the current edition.

 Robert’s Rules of Order for modern business meetings